Chris Ware: Career

-Born in Omaha, Nebraska, Ware resides in the Chicago area of Illinois.
-His earliest published strips appeared in the late 1980s on the comics page of The Daily Texan, the student newspaper of the University of Texas at Austin.
+Ware's earliest published strips appeared in the late 1980s on the comics page of The Daily Texan, the student newspaper of the University of Texas at Austin.
 In addition to numerous daily strips under different titles, Ware also had a weekly satirical science fiction serial in the paper titled Floyd Farland - Citizen of the Future.
 This was eventually published in 1988 as a prestige format comic book from Eclipse Comics, and its publication even led to a brief correspondence between Ware and Timothy Leary.

 While still a sophomore at UT, Ware came to the attention of Art Spiegelman, who invited Ware to contribute to Raw, the influential anthology magazine Spiegelman was co-editing with Françoise Mouly.
 Ware has acknowledged that being included in Raw gave him confidence and inspired him to explore printing techniques and self-publishing.
 His Fantagraphics series Acme Novelty Library defied comics publishing conventions with every issue.
-The series featured a combination of new material as well as reprints of work Ware had done for the Texan (such as Quimby the Mouse) and the Chicago weekly paper Newcity.
-Ware's work appeared originally in Newcity before he moved on to his current "home", the Chicago Reader.
-Beginning with the 16th issue of Acme Novelty Library, Ware began self-publishing his work while maintaining a relationship with Fantagraphics for distribution and storage.
+The series featured a combination of new material as well as reprints of work Ware had done for the Texan (such as Quimby the Mouse) and the Chicago alternative weekly Newcity.
+Ware's work appeared originally in Newcity before he moved on to the Chicago Reader.
+Beginning with the 16th issue of Acme Novelty Library," Ware began self-publishing his work while maintaining a relationship with Fantagraphics for distribution and storage.
 This was a return to Ware's early career, self-publishing such books as Lonely Comics and Stories as well as miniature digests of stories based on Quimby the Mouse and an unnamed potato-like creature.